 30th September 2019

 I often see business partnerships come undone when a personality clash develops between the partners.
 They start the business with high hopes and a common purpose, but the ups and downs of business life reveal that they don’t get on as well as they thought.
 Sometimes in a partnership one of the partners is no longer pulling their weight.
 Even worse, I have seen situations where a partner has been making a profit on the side using partnership assets.
+In this blog I discuss business pre-nups.

 Above all, a partnership requires trust, and a meeting of minds about how the business will be run and the direction it is going.
 When trust breaks down, how easy is it is to bring the business to an end?